KittyGiraudel/site/_posts/2014-04-14-building-a-walk-function-in-sass.md

 ---
-title: "Building a walk function in Sass"
+title: Building a walk function in Sass
 tags:
   - sass
   - walk